-Digital marketing is the most efficient means today for any business-to-business (B-to-B, aka B2B) company to reach their customers and prospects.
+Digital marketing is the most efficient means today for any business-to-business (B-to-B, aka B2B) company to reach their customers and prospects in 2021.
 It’s affordable, specific, easy to use, trackable, and scalable.
 But with so many organic and paid tactics available, the task of evaluating where your marketing budget is being spent most wisely, and providing the best ROI, can be daunting.

 In a B-to-B vertical we have particular experience in—high tech electronics and industrial products—efficiency reigns supreme.
 And the great thing about digital advertising is that you can be certain when it’s working through metrics.
 Using a combination of Google Analytics and Google Data Studio, we create dashboards for all our clients that help us all measure these 6 important pieces of data.